1 tablet contains:

 Treatment: conduct symptomatic therapy.
 There is no specific antidote.

-If any of the conditions, diseases, and risk factors listed below are present, you should carefully weigh the potential risk and expected benefits of using combined oral contraceptives in each individual case and discuss it with the woman before she decides to start taking the drug.
+If any of the conditions, diseases, and risk factors listed below are present, then the potential risk and expected benefits of using combined oral contraceptives in each individual case should be carefully weighed and discussed with a woman before she decides to start taking the drug.
 In the event of a worsening, intensification, or first manifestation of any of these conditions, diseases, or an increase in risk factors, a woman should consult her doctor, who can decide whether to discontinue the drug.

 Diseases of the cardiovascular system